nielsenaa/kibana_conf/howto.md

 - node2-elasticsearch.services.clever-cloud.com
 - node3-elasticsearch.services.clever-cloud.com

-First, create a simple bash file with the content below, name it something relevant like "kibana_custom_conf" and host it somewhere so it is accessible (we strongly recommend Cellar.)
+First, create a simple bash file with the content below, name it something relevant like "kibana_custom_conf" and host it somewhere so it is accessible by the Clever Cloud platform (we strongly recommend Cellar.)

 kibana_custom_conf file content: